Soleimani contributed to an attack in Delhi says Trump: Is he referring to the one in 2012

 New Delhi, Jan 04: Defending the killing of top Iranian commander in a US strike, President Donald Trump said the "reign of terror is over" and claimed Qasem Soleimani had contributed to "terrorist plots as far away as New Delhi and London."

 Trump has not gone into the specifics regarding the Delhi attack.
-However back in 2012 there was an attack in Delhi and the police had blamed a branch of the Iranian Revolutionary Guards for the same.
+However, back in 2012 there was an attack in Delhi and the police had blamed a branch of the Iranian Revolutionary Guards for the same.

 In 2012, there was an attack on Israeli diplomats in New Delhi.
 One of the embassy staff members was injured in the attack.
 A similar incident was reported at Georgia, but the bomb was defused.